KRFOSS/kali-docs/base-images/kali-linux-dual-boot-kali-with-windows/index.md

 2. Now launch the **gparted** program.
 We'll use **gparted** to shrink the existing Windows partition to give us enough room to install Kali Linux.

 ![dual-boot-kali-01](dual-boot-kali-1.png)
 3. Select your Windows partition.
 Depending on your system, it will usually be the second, larger partition.
 In our example, there are three partitions; the first is Window's boot partition, then Windows is actually installed in /dev/sda2, and the final is the System Recovery partition.
 Resize your Windows partition and leave enough space (20 GB minimum) for the Kali installation.
+If you are moving past into any non-white in the partition then you are editing a section that is in use.
+Only remove from the area of the partition that is not in use.
 It is alright to leave the third partition, and only shrink the actual install.

 ![dual-boot-kali-03](dual-boot-kali-3.png)
 4. Once you have resized your Windows partition, ensure you "Apply All Operations" on the hard disk.
 Exit **gparted** and reboot.